Late in Barack Obama’s first term in the White House, his administration began to execute a foreign policy strategy known as the “pivot to Asia.”

 For further reading

 Previously I’ve reviewed Robert D. Kaplan’s The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate.
-My review is at A thought-provoking view of world politics.
+My review is at Geopolitical analysis illuminates history and world politics.
 I’ve also reviewed his book, Asia’s Cauldron: The South China Sea and the End of a Stable Pacific, at US-China competition through the lens of geopolitics.
 You might also be interested in Prisoners of Geography: Ten Maps That Explain Everything About the World by Tim Marshall (A thought-provoking look at how geography explains history).

 If you’re interested in exploring further, check out: